jacknpoe/todos_juros/README.md

 One of the goals is for compilers and interpreters to avoid displaying warnings when compiling or running the solutions.
 In integrated IDEs, warnings have also been avoided.

-Two concepts that weighed heavily were the exponentiation of floating point numbers (implemented in all languages) and dynamic arrays (which were not possible, for example, in Chapel, Modula-2, MSX Turbo Pascal, Pascalzim, Portugol, VisuALG and XC=BASIC, and arrays can have one thousand or three elements).
+Two concepts that weighed heavily were the exponentiation of floating point numbers (implemented in all dialects) and dynamic arrays (which were not possible, for example, in Chapel, Modula-2, MSX Turbo Pascal, Pascalzim, Portugol, VisuALG and XC=BASIC, and arrays can have one three or a thousand of elements).

-Two languages ​​are considered different when any part of the code has to be changed to be compiled or interpreted in both.
-This issue would become very complicated if a stricter criterion were chosen regarding how much one language needs to be different from another, which would be impractical.
-When two or more languages ​​run exactly the same code (such as Chez Scheme, Guile and Scheme or ClojureScript and Squint), only one of the languages ​​will be considered.
-Technologies that require changes to code from other languages ​​are also listed.
-When a language can be defined as an extension of another language, and new constructs can be used, they are included and posted as a different language.
+Two dialects ​​are considered different when any part of the code has to be changed to be compiled or interpreted in both.
+This issue would become very complicated if a stricter criterion were chosen regarding how much one dialect needs to be different from another, which would be impractical.
+When two or more dialects ​​run exactly the same code (such as Chez Scheme, Guile and Scheme or ClojureScript and Squint), only one of the dialects ​​will be considered, and the others will be added to the end of the list only as equivalents, and will not be accounted.
+Technologies that require changes to code from other dialects ​​are also listed.
+When a dialect can be defined as an extension of another dialect, and new constructs can be used, they are included and posted as a different dialect.

-The solutions are divided between recursive (Alice, Arc, AutoLISP, Bend, Caml, Clean, Clojure, Common Lisp, DataWeave, DrScheme, Elixir, Elm, Emacs Lisp, Erlang, EusLisp, Flix, Gleam, Haskell, Hope, Idris, ILOS, ISLISP, Kawa, Lean, Miranda, NewLISP, Oak, OCaml, Orc, Otus Lisp, Prolog, PureScript, Racket, ReasonML, ReScript, Scheme, SML, SML/NJ, Source, Squint, Steel, Visual LISP, XSB and Yeti) and iterative (all other languages, including F#).
+The solutions are divided between recursive (Alice, Arc, AutoLISP, Bend, Caml, Clean, Clojure, Common Lisp, DataWeave, DrScheme, Elixir, Elm, Emacs Lisp, Erlang, EusLisp, Flix, Gleam, Haskell, Hope, Idris, ILOS, ISLISP, Kawa, Lean, Miranda, NewLISP, Oak, OCaml, Orc, Otus Lisp, Prolog, PureScript, Racket, ReasonML, ReScript, Scheme, SML, SML/NJ, Source, Squint, Steel, Visual LISP, XSB and Yeti) and iterative (all other dialects, including F#).

 There are, in some solutions, safeguards for incorrect values ​​for a real application.
 These are zero and negative values.
-In some languages ​​it is not verified, as it was understood that the target audience of these languages ​​would not make this type of mistake.
+In some dialects ​​it is not verified, as it was understood that the target audience of these dialects ​​would not make this type of mistake.

 Keep in mind that some solutions (such as those in BASIC for eight-bit microcomputers and Bash/Dash), by the very nature of their technologies, are extremely slow.
 Some are slow in the exponentiation function, others rely on other processes for floating-point mathematics.
 With hundreds of payments, some solutions can take minutes to yield results.
 Tests should initially be performed on fewer installments.
 Use the rule of three to determine whether it's worth testing with an extraordinary number of installments.

 Some implementations will not be maintained because they were done in trial versions of paid development environments such as Embarcadero Delphi and EiffelStudio.
-After May 29, 2024, less used languages ​​will no longer be supported, even though they have free IDEs.
+Less popular dialects will not be supported, even though they have free IDEs.

-Some files are unreadable, as they are binary and must be opened or imported into the language environments, such as AppleSoft BASIC, Smalltalk, Snap! and twinBASIC.
+Some files are unreadable, as they are binary and must be opened or imported into the dialect environments, such as AppleSoft BASIC, Smalltalk, Snap! and twinBASIC.
 StarLogo Nova does not save to a file, so only the URL is available: https://www.slnova.org/jacknpoe/projects/941781/.

-Languages ​​that will not have the solution, as they do not support the necessary resources: Solidify (does not have floating point numbers), CHIP-8, Frege and Gosu (does not have exponentiation), Self and Rexx (does not have exponentiation of floating point numbers).
-Other languages ​​have other problems, such as being outdated and not running or compiling on current systems.
-Languages that are actually Turing tarpits, like Agda, are ignored.
+Examples of dialects that will not have the solution yet, as they do not support the necessary resources: Solidify (does not have floating point numbers), CHIP-8, Frege and Gosu (does not have exponentiation), Self and Rexx (does not have exponentiation of floating point numbers).
+Other dialects ​​have other problems, such as being outdated and not running or compiling on current systems.
+Dialectss that are actually Turing tarpits, like Agda, are ignored.

 The most common output for tests is:

 Peso total = 3.0 / Acréscimo = 6.059108997379403 / Juros = 2.999999999999992

-The list is organized alphabetically, by languages names: https://jacknpoeexplicaprogramacao.wordpress.com/2024/03/02/10-resolucoes-de-equacao-transcendente/ or https://github.com/jacknpoe/todos_juros/blob/main/todos_juros.txt
+The list is organized alphabetically, by dialects names: https://jacknpoeexplicaprogramacao.wordpress.com/2024/03/02/10-resolucoes-de-equacao-transcendente/ or https://github.com/jacknpoe/todos_juros/blob/main/todos_juros.txt

 JavaScript and PHP versions can be tested from: https://jacknpoe.rf.gd/